minfuel/graphical-machine-interface/README.md

 # graphical-machine-interface
-a sort of human-machine interface, using machine learning to use typical GUI applications spanning from IOS,Android,,MAC. if it can be used by a user, it will also be accesible for use.
+GMI is a sort of human-machine interface, using machine learning to use typical GUI applications spanning from IOS,Android,,MAC. if it can be used by a user, it will also be accesible for use by a machine learning principal or agent.
 No api's required